sadSader/lua-language-server-wiki/Settings.md

 **Default:**  `[]`

-An array of **absolute** paths that will be added to the workspace diagnosis, which means you will get completion and context from these library files.
+An array of abosolute or workspace-relative paths that will be added to the workspace diagnosis - meaning you will get completion and context from these library files.
 Can be a file or directory.
 Files included here will have some features disabled such as renaming fields to prevent accidentally renaming your library files.
 Read more on the [Libraries page](https://github.com/sumneko/lua-language-server/wiki/Libraries).

 <br>